ag2929822-rgb/python-data-science-practice/README.md

 Welcome to my **Python Data Science Practice Repository**.

-This repository contains my practice work, mini-projects, and exercises while learning **Python for Data Science**.
-The goal is to build strong programming skills and develop a solid foundation in Python.
+This repository contains my practice work, mini-projects, notes, and exercises while learning **Python for Data Science**.
+The goal is to build strong programming skills and develop a solid foundation in Python before moving toward advanced Data Science topics.

 ---

 ## 📌 About This Repository

 This repository documents my learning journey in **Python programming for Data Science**.

-It contains various **Python mini-projects, practice programs, and notes** that help improve problem-solving skills and programming fundamentals.
+It includes:

+* Python mini-projects
+* Python practice programs
+* Python libraries practice
+* Personal learning notes

+These resources help me improve **problem-solving skills, programming fundamentals, and practical coding experience**.

 ---